The Employment Law Review: United Arab Emirates

 The Labour Law does not contemplate any rules in relation to employee representation bodies, including works councils or trade unions.
 Although not strictly forbidden, there are no employee representation bodies or trade unions in the UAE.
 The Labour Law seems to assume that the interests of employees are protected by the Labour Law and the Ministry of Human Resources and Emiratisation in its capacity as the administrative body responsible for enforcing the Labour Law and other labour regulations.

 The Labour Law provides for a procedure to settle collective disputes, which must be followed.
-If the dispute cannot be settled amicably, then a conciliation board including a representative of the Ministry of Human Resources and Emiratisation, a representative of the employees and a representative of the employer must hear the dispute.
+If the dispute cannot be settled amicably, then a conciliation board must hear the dispute.
+The board shall include a representative of the Ministry of Human Resources and Emiratisation, a representative of the employees and a representative of the employer.
 On certain occasions, the decision of the conciliation board may be subject to recourse to a supreme arbitration board, which includes a representative of the Ministry of Human Resources and Emiratisation, a judge from the Federal Supreme Court and an expert.

 An employer in the UAE may dismiss employees without cause.
 However, the cause is relevant to the employee's right to receive an end-of-service gratuity, which is generally due upon termination of an employment contract.
 A gratuity is not due if the employee's contract is terminated with cause or if the minimum period for continuous work stipulated in the Labour Law was not fulfilled.
 An employment contract is terminated with cause in the situations provided for in Article 120 of the Labour Law.
 The gratuity is also due when the employee terminates the contract, provided certain requirements (such as length of employment) are fulfilled.
 For example, employees with limited-term contracts are not entitled to a gratuity if they terminate the contract before it expires unless they have completed five years of continuous service.

-Employee termination is arbitrary when the reason for termination is not related to the work, if the worker has submitted a complaint to the Ministry of Human Resources and Emiratisation or other authorities, or if the worker has submitted other valid judicial claims.
-In relation to UAE nationals, Ministerial Decree No. 212 of 2018 provides for further requirements that must be satisfied so as to terminate the employment of a UAE national.
+Employee dismissal is arbitrary when the reason for termination of the contract is not related to the work, if the employee has submitted a complaint to the Ministry of Human Resources and Emiratisation or other authorities, or if the employee has submitted other valid judicial claims.
+In relation to UAE nationals, Ministerial Decree No. 212 of 2018 provides for further requirements that must be satisfied so as to terminate the employment of a UAE national, including notifying the Ministry of Human Resources and Emiratisation through one of its 'Tawteen' centres that it wishes to make a UAE national employee redundant.
+Before proceeding with a redundancy of a UAE national and following a referral from the Tawteen centre, approval must be obtained from a special committee, which was formed pursuant to Ministerial Resolution No. (279) of 2020.

-In practice, it may be difficult to prove that a termination is arbitrary, in particular because the Labour Law does not require the employer to disclose the reasons for termination or notify any authorities of those reasons.
-In the case of foreign workers, employers must inform the immigration authorities of the termination, but not the reason, for the purposes of cancelling the residence visa.
+In practice, it may be difficult to prove that a dismissal is arbitrary, in particular because the Labour Law does not require the employer to disclose the reasons for termination of the contract or notify any authorities of those reasons.
+In the case of foreign workers, employers must inform the immigration authorities of the dismissal, but not the reason, for the purposes of cancelling the residence visa.

-The concept of redundancy is not recognised under the Labour Law and, as such, each termination is looked at individually and has to observe the rules in relation to the termination of employment contracts, namely the notice requirements and payment of the end-of-service gratuity.
-Redundancy programmes implemented by international companies in the UAE are mostly based on best practices and are effected on an individual, rather than collective, basis.
+The concept of redundancy is not recognised under the Labour Law and, as such, each dismissal is looked at individually and the rules in relation to the termination of employment contracts must be observed, namely the notice requirements and payment of the end-of-service gratuity.
+Redundancy programmes implemented by international companies in the UAE are mostly based on best practices and are effected on an individual basis, rather than collectively.

 Transfer of business